Episode

 .

-camp, Abigail and then Chris emerge from the shelter and go sit by the
+(Back at camp, Abigail and then Chris emerge from the shelter and go sit by the fire for

-trying to blink away the early-morning drowsiness.
-Chris eventually
+a while, trying to blink away the early-morning drowsiness.
+Chris eventually gets up)

 .